how to sell your house with a tax lien

 So, when and how can you sell property with a lien on it?

 As we said, in certain situations, you can sell your house even if there’s a lien on it, but guidance is advised.
-There is a specific process involved with selling a home with a lien attached, and some of the best companies that buy houses for cash can help.
+There is a specific process involved with selling a home with a lien attached, and some of the best companies out there can help.

 At Socal, we think we are one of these companies, so please reach out with any questions and we’ll do our best to help you out, but let’s take a look at your options.